-- 1. On January 23, 2020, SFP Canada obtained protection from its creditors under the Companies' Creditors Arrangement Act, RSC 1985, c C-36 (the "CCAA") pursuant to an order (the "Initial Order") in order to implement a responsible, controlled, and orderly wind-down of its operations and maximize realizable value for stakeholders; - 2.
-The Initial Order, among other things, (a) appointed Richter Advisory Group Inc. as monitor (the "Monitor"), (b) approved the appointment of Craig M. Boucher and Michael Nowlan as Co-Chief Restructuring Officers (the "CROs") of SFP Canada, (c) granted an Administration Charge in favour of counsel to the Applicant, the Monitor, counsel to the Monitor, and the CROs, and (d) granted a Directors' Charge in favour of the director and officers of the Applicant; - 3.
-On January 24, 2020, this Court granted an order (the "Sale Approval Order"), among other things, - (a) approving the transactions contemplated under a consulting agreement between a contractual joint venture comprised of Gordon Brothers Retail Partners, LLC and Hilco Merchant Resources, LLC, Schurman Retail Group, LLC and SFP Canada dated as of January 17, 2020 (the "Consulting Agreement") and related sale guidelines (the "Sale Guidelines"), and - (b) authorizing SFP Canada, with the assistance of the Consultant, to conduct the sale of SFP Canada's inventory and its furniture, fixtures, and equipment in accordance with the Sale Approval Order, the Consulting Agreement, and the Sale Guidelines (the "Sale");
+- 1. On January 23, 2020, SFP Canada obtained protection from its creditors under the Companies' Creditors Arrangement Act, RSC 1985, c C-36 (the "CCAA") pursuant to an order (as amended, the "Initial Order") in order to implement a responsible, controlled, and orderly wind-down of its operations and maximize realizable value for stakeholders; - 2.
+The Initial Order, among other things, appointed Richter as Monitor, approved the appointment of the CROs, and granted an Administration Charge and a Directors' Charge;

+- 3. On January 24, 2020, this Court granted an order (the "Sale Approval Order"), among other things, - (a) approving the transactions contemplated under a consulting agreement between a contractual joint venture comprised of Gordon Brothers Retail Partners, LLC and Hilco Merchant Resources, LLC, Schurman Retail Group, LLC and SFP Canada dated as of January 17, 2020 (the "Consulting Agreement") and related sale guidelines (the "Sale Guidelines"), and - (b) authorizing SFP Canada, with the assistance of the Consultant, to conduct the sale of SFP Canada's inventory and its furniture, fixtures, and equipment in accordance with the Sale Approval Order, the Consulting Agreement, and the Sale Guidelines (the "Sale"); - 4.
+The stay of proceedings was most recently extended until June 30, 2020;